 In 2013 we launched our Teatro Nuevo initiative to bring more Spanish-speaking audiences into the theatre, and that program has landed 24th Street Theatre in the forefront of cross-cultural theatre programming.

-Last year we piloted a community-based project through which we created a production using neighborhood residents, most of whom were Spanish-speakers.
+In 2014 we piloted a community-based project, with the Irvine Foundation's support, to develop proven methods of arts delivery and arts participation in our own community.
+Through a series of workshops, we created a production using neighborhood residents, most of whom were Spanish-speakers.
 The community interest in the production was extremely strong and let us know that they want more participatory arts programming in the future.

-This project will build upon the lessons learned over the past few years, mainly that we need to commit more resources to community-based programming, including money, staff time, food, and new video technology.
+This program continues to build upon the lessons learned over the past few years, mainly that we need to commit more resources to community-based programming, including money, staff time, food, and new video technology.